 See Figure 6-3.
 Use the vertical adjustment screws to adjust the drive-side blade wheel.
-To tilt the wheel , loosen the top adjustment screw one quarter turn.
+To tilt the wheel down, loosen the top adjustment screw half turn.
 Loosen the jam nut on the bottom adjustment screw and tighten the screw.
 Tighten the top and bottom jam nuts.

-To tilt the wheel, loosen the bottom adjustment screw one quarter turn.
+To tilt the wheel up, loosen the bottom adjustment screw half turn.
 Loosen the jam nut on the top adjustment screw and tighten the screw.
 Tighten the top and bottom jam nuts.

-- 5. Recheck the vertical tilt of the drive-side blade wheel with the blade guide alignment tool.
+- 5. Re-check the vertical tilt of the drive-side blade wheel with the blade guide alignment tool.
 Readjust the blade wheel as necessary until the front and rear of the tool are the same distance from the bed rail (within 1/16" [1.5 mm]). - 6.
-Remove the tool from the blade and reattach it near the outer blade guide assembly. - 7.
+Remove the tool from the blade and re-attach it near the outer blade guide assembly. - 7.
 Measure from the tool to the bed rail at both ends of the tool.
 If the measurements at the front and rear ends of the tool differ by more than 1/16" (1.5 mm), adjust the vertical tilt of the idle-side blade wheel.

 See Figure 6-4.
 Use the vertical adjustment screws to adjust the idle-side blade wheel.

-To tilt the wheel up, loosen the bottom adjustment screw one quarter turn.
+To tilt the wheel up, loosen the bottom nut and adjustment screw half turn.
 Loosen the jam nut on the top adjustment screw and tighten the screw.
 Tighten the top and bottom jam nuts.

-To tilt the wheel down, loosen the top adjustment screw one quarter turn.
+To tilt the wheel down, loosen the top adjustment screw half turn.
 Loosen the jam nut on the bottom adjustment screw and tighten the screw.
 Tighten the top and bottom jam nuts.